Known for lung-searing altitudes and intense climbs through the Colorado Rockies, the race is the largest spectator event in the history of the state.

-The 2014 USA Pro Challenge (UPC) takes place August 18-24.
-The UPC zooms through eight official host cities and, as with the previous three years, the finish line is in downtown Denver on August 24.
-Beginning in Boulder, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
-A free festival with an awards ceremony, live music and food trucks will follow in Civic Center Park.
+The 2015 USA Pro Challenge (UPC) took place August 17-23.
+The UPC zoomed through eight official host cities and, as with the previous four years, the finish line was in downtown Denver on August 23.
+Beginning in Steamboat Springs, the final stage traveled through Golden and concluded with three thrilling laps around the Colorado State Capitol.

-Denver boasts 850 miles of paved, off-road trails that bikers enjoy all summer long.
+Denver boasts 85 miles of paved bike trails that cyclists enjoy all summer long.
+See our list of bike trails for a few ideas.
 You don't even need to bring your bike.
-Denver B-cycle, the city's pioneering bike share program, offers an easy way to get around on two wheels.
-Purchase a daily pass for $8 at any of the 83 B-cycle stations located throughout the city, near museums, attractions and hotels.
-Once a pass is purchased, you can pick up one of the 800 B-cycles from any station and drop it off at any other station.
-All rides of 30 minutes or less are free and rides up to one hour are only a dollar, with prices going up from there.
-Users can also sign up for 7-day ($20), 30-day ($30) or annual passes ($80) online.
+Denver B-cycle, the city's pioneering bike-share program, offers an easy way to get around on two wheels.
+Purchase a daily pass for $9 at any of the 85 B-cycle stations located throughout the city, near museums, attractions and hotels.
+Once a pass is purchased, you can pick up one of the 700 B-cycles from any station and drop it off at any other station.

-Denver is the perfect home base for your USA Pro Challenge experience, blending urban sophistication with outdoor adventure.
+Denver is the perfect home base for your USA Pro Challenge experience, blending urban fun with outdoor adventure.

 Catch a concert under the stars at the legendary Red Rocks Park & Amphitheatre, a truly one-of-a-kind venue.

-Get a taste of farm-fresh cuisine for a bargain price at a neighborhood bistro during Denver Restaurant Week, August 23-29, or sample The Mile High City’s thriving beer scene at dozens of craft breweries.
+Grab a pint of The Mile High City’s thriving beer scene at dozens of craft breweries.

 And just a short drive away, Denver’s big backyard – the Rocky Mountain Front Range – delivers natural beauty, outdoor adventure, old west history, and one of National Geographic’s top places in the world to visit, Rocky Mountain National Park.